mousepawmedia/devdocs/network/source/guides/revision.rst

 ..  sidebar:: **Having trouble landing?**

-    First make sure you're landing to `devel`.
-Arcanist defaults to `master`, which MousePaw doesn't use.
+    First make sure you're landing to :code:`devel`.
+Arcanist defaults to :code:`master`, which MousePaw doesn't use.
 If you're receiving a permissions error, make sure to go to the :guilabel:`Project` you're contributing to, click :guilabel:`Members`, then :guilabel:`Join`.

 Be sure to keep your Maniphest tasks up-to-date, marking them as complete or updating them as appropriate.